martysweet/cfn-lint/README.md

 ## Development

+### Language

+This project is written in [TypeScript](http://www.typescriptlang.org/docs/home.html), a superset of JavaScript which allows for type checking at compile time.
+The project currently aims to support Node 4 and above.

 ### Unit Tests

 Tests can be run using `npm test`.
 There should be a test case for every template error,